 Texas Family Code recognizes four types of spousal maintenance (commonly referred to as alimony).

 1. Temporary Spousal Maintenance

 While you may correlate alimony payments with the period after your divorce, there is also what is known as temporary alimony.
 This is spousal support that is paid while your divorce is pending.

 One spouse is awarded financial support paid by the other spouse after a petition for divorce is filed.
-This type of alimony provides support to a lower-earning or unemployed spouse who can’t support themselves.
+This type of alimony provides support to a lower-earning or unemployed spouse who can’t support themselves in the interim before a divorce is finalized.
 Temporary spousal support is commonly awarded to stay-at-home parents who haven’t been working because they were raising children.

 If you need temporary spousal support, you and your divorcing spouse can come to an agreement, or you can request the court’s intervention on the matter.